snowplow-incubator/snowplow-micro-examples/README.md

 ```
     cy.noBadEvents();
 ```
 Arguments: None

 Even if this is the only thing that you check in your tests, you are already brilliant.
 It is going to ensure that your app is not sending any bad events, in other words you ensure that all your events end up in your warehouse.
-There are no more gaps in your data or in your analytics and no recovery jobs to get those bad events back, jobs that are not going to be trivial especially if you are dealing with high volume of events.
+There are no more gaps in your data or in your analytics and no recovery jobs to get those bad events back, jobs that are not going to be trivial, especially if you are dealing with high volume of events.

 #### numGoodEvents
 Example call: